jennisa1/jennisa1/README.md

 - 📫 How to reach me **jennisa1@umbc.edu**

+- 👨‍💻 All of my projects are available at (https://github.com/jennisa1)

 - ⚡ Fun fact **I am the Founder and Head Choreographer of HE1R Kpop Dance Team**

 <h3 align="left">Connect with me:</h3>